7 Causes for Conflict in Marriage and How to Resolve Them

 Misaligned sexual drives, where you experience a stronger urge to have sex more frequently, as opposed to your less inclined spouse, can throw a wedge between you and your partner.

-Work stress, household responsibilities, poor body confidence, intimacy inhibitions and lack of honest sexual communication are some serious, pressing issues that lead to conflict in marriage.
+Work stress, household responsibilities, poor body confidence, intimacy inhibitions, and lack of honest sexual communication are some serious, pressing issues that lead to conflict in marriage.
 When you scratch the surface, you see that building an emotional intimacy with your spouse and embracing other forms of intimacy are paramount to enjoying sexual closeness and bonding with your partner.

 6. Breakdown in communication

 Do you find yourself saying things that you regret later and wish you had best avoided?
 And if you are not the confrontational type and believe in letting things be, you will find this seething, simmering passive aggression catch up with you like a nemesis.
-It will explode in your face in form of one ugly showdown with your spouse.
+It will explode in your face in the form of one ugly showdown with your spouse.

-Both ways you set yourself up for a relationship disaster.
+Both ways, you set yourself up for a relationship disaster.

-Silent treatment, resistance to your spouse’s standpoint and choices, passive-aggressive behaviour, selection of an inappropriate time and place to hold the conversation, and a sense of threat in your voice – all contribute to conflict in marriage.
+Silent treatment, resistance to your spouse’s standpoint and choices, passive-aggressive behavior, selection of an inappropriate time and place to hold the conversation, and a sense of threat in your voice – all contribute to conflict in marriage.

-- How do you resolve a conflict in marriage when there are so many impediments to a free-flowing communication in marriage?
+- How do you resolve a conflict in marriage when there are so many impediments to free-flowing communication in marriage?
 Approach communication in marriage with a problem-solving attitude.
-Do not try to drive home a point, defensively.
+Do not try to drive home a point defensively.
 Recognize and acknowledge your part in the conflict.
 Seek clarification only after you have listened attentively to your spouse.
 Expectation settings are a great way to avoid misunderstandings.

 Finally, it is important to bring into discussion the absolute non-negotiables.
 Determine your deal-breakers that are crucial to marital bliss.